SpaceVim/SpaceVim/docs/development.md

 "=============================================================================
 ```

-You should replace FILENAME by the name of the file (e.g. foo.vim) and NAME by the name of the layer you are creating, don’t forget to replace **YOUR NAME** and **YOUR EMAIL** neighter.
+You should replace FILENAME by the name of the file (e.g. foo.vim) and NAME by the name of the layer you are creating, don’t forget to replace **YOUR NAME** and **YOUR EMAIL** too.

 #### Author of a new layer

-In the files header, replace the default author name (Shidong Wang) with your name.
+In the file's header, replace the default author name (Shidong Wang) with your name.

-The following example shows how to create a new layer names `foo`:
+The following example shows how to create a new layer named `foo`:

 1. Fork SpaceVim repo.
 2. Add a layer file `autoload/SpaceVim/layers/foo.vim` for `foo` layer.